Irish Soda Bread

 I learned it at the Ballymaloe Cookery School in Cork, Ireland.
 I have always wanted to go there, so it was truly a “pinch me” kind of moment!
 It really felt like a dream come true to learn real Irish baking from none other than Darina Allen herself.
 Such an incredible privilege!

-She taught us that soda bread is so easy to make from just 4 simple ingredients, and it comes together in just a few minutes.
+She taught us that soda bread is so easy to make with just 4 simple ingredients and comes together in just a few minutes.
 If you’re craving homemade bread but you don’t have time for a big fuss, this is the recipe for you!

-It bakes up crusty on the outside, with a soft, fluffy interior.
+It bakes up crusty on the outside and soft, fluffy on the inside.
 The flavor is quite basic, but perfectly balanced.

 You can jazz it up with interesting add-ins if you’d like (more on that later), but as it is it makes a perfect loaf that you’ll love to eat (with real Irish butter!) for breakfast or as an appetizer or side dish to your meal.